YunYunFan Garage Kit Guide

 Decalfull.jpeg

-Let the decal dry at least overnight since it's water. check the next day for bubbles and see whether you want to reapply the decals or leave it alone.
+Let the decal dry at least overnight since it is water.
+Check the next day for bubbles and see whether you want to reapply the decals or leave it alone.
 If you're happy with it, spray at least 2 coats of gx 100 on top.
 This reduces the amount of decal lines, but in order to get rid of it completely, you'd have to sand it with a high grit sanding sponge and then spray more gx100 to smooth it out.

 In my case, I didn't bother sanding it, and it still gives acceptable results.
-The decal lines is still there if I look carefully but overall it's ok, but I'll probably repaint it by hand since I don't like it as much.
-L1340354.jpg
+The decal lines is still there if I look carefully but overall it is ok.

 Color mixing[edit]